ebanDev/embedding-visualizer/README.md

 ## Security

-- API keys are stored in secure, HTTP-only cookies
+- API keys are stored in secure, HTTPS-only cookies
 - No server-side storage of API keys
 - Client-side only implementation